Eating healthy has benefits that can help people ages 60 and up.

 As we age, healthy eating can make a difference in our health, help to improve how we feel, and encourage a sense of well-being.

-Unique Needs for Ages 60+
+Unique Needs of People Ages 60+

 - Enjoy a variety of foods from each food group to help reduce the risk of developing chronic diseases such as high blood pressure, diabetes, hypertension, and heart disease.

 - Focus on the nutrients you need, including potassium, calcium, vitamin D, dietary fiber, and vitamin B12.

 - With age, you may lose some of your sense of thirst.
 Drink water often.
 Low- or fat-free milk, including lactose-free options or fortified soy beverage and 100% juice can also help you stay hydrated.
 Limit beverages that have lots of added sugars or salt.
-Learn which beverages are healthier choices.

 - Maintain a healthy weight or prevent additional weight gain by following a healthy dietary pattern and adopting an active lifestyle.